perforce/helix-authentication-service/README.md

 # Perforce Authentication Service

 This [Node.js](http://nodejs.org) based application implements a simple external authentication service to be used in concert with the `loginhook` extension.
-Currently it supports OpenID Connect.
+It supports the OpenID Connect and SAML 2.0 authentication protocols.

 ## Local Environment